 Jesus Wept for the Agony of the Lost

-Much later, after these events with Lazarus, Jesus did cry out in pain and grief, but it was because of something completely different.
-Jesus did sob and ache and feel deep, soul-crushing grief and agony that drove Him to scream and wail from the pain like His friends had done when Lazarus had died.
+Much later, after these events with Lazarus, Jesus did cry out in agonizing pain and grief, but it was because of something completely different.
+Jesus ached and experience the deep, soul-crushing grief that drove Him to scream and wail from the pain like His friends had done when Lazarus had died.
 Do you know why?
-People.
-Jesus’ heart was broken for people, the people He had come to save; the people who had rejected Him.
-The people He knew would soon betray, mock, beat and crucify Him.
+Jesus wept for people.
+Jesus’ heart was broken for people, for the lost He had come to rescue, for the people who had rejected Him.
+He wept for the people He knew would soon betray, mock, beat and crucify Him.

-As Jesus wept, He cried out in His agony and pain, “If only you knew!”
+As Jesus stood alone overlooking the city of Jerusalem, He cried out in His agony and pain, “IF ONLY YOU KNEW!!”
 He shouted at the top of His lungs, His voice broken, His face red, His breath coming in gasps as He looked down at the city and sobbed.
 “IF ONLY YOU KNEW WHAT WOULD BRING YOU PEACE!!!”
 Jesus Christ, the Messiah, came to bridge the gap between sinful man and holy God and create “peace on earth” and “God’s goodwill toward men” once again.
-But even those closest to Him blamed Him for not being there.
+But even those closest to Him blamed Him for not being there for them and for Lazarus.
 Even those who had experienced His power forgot to stand in faith when life got hard.
 Even those who worshipped Him had no idea who He really was.
-And Jesus WEPT.
+And for that reason, Jesus WEPT.